DIGESTION :

 Pancreatic juice: Contains three enzymes

-Proteases (Trypsin and chemotropism)digests peptones into amino acids.
+Proteases (Trypsin and chemotropism): digests peptones into amino acids.

 Amylase (Amylopsin): changes starch into maltose.